 The perfect PPR draft is not an easy thing to pull off, so having a PPR draft strategy is imperative.
-Going into the draft with no game plan is almost guaranteed to have you leaving with a major weak spot.
+Going into the draft without our cheat sheets can also leave you at the bottom of the pack.
 No one strategy is going to be successful in every league either; sometimes it just comes down to the best available player.
 While there will be some exceptions, following this general structure should have you in good shape when week 1 rolls around.
 I will cover 12 draft rounds here.
 If your draft is longer, you should be able to extrapolate the basic structure.

 Without exception you should be taking either a wide receiver or a running back in the first round.
 I would lean heavily toward one of the elite 3 down running backs if you have one of the first four or five picks.
 If you are more toward the bottom of the first round, read the room and take the best running back or wide receiver available.
 I know that there are some people that like taking Gronk in the first round.
 Position scarcity still exists, but there are enough good tight ends that you should wait.
 Just go with relatively safe picks; anyone can wash out but you want your first rounder to look good on paper.